garrandall/popular-music-data/tracks/killshot-eminem.md

 I say one call to Interscope and you're Swayze
 Your reply got the crowd yelling, "Woo!"
 So before you die let's see who can out-petty who
-With your corny lines ("Slim, you're old")—ow, Kelly, ooh But I'm 45 and I'm still outselling you
+With your corny lines ("Slim, you're old")—ow, Kelly, oh But I'm 45 and I'm still outselling you
 By 29, I had three albums that had blew
 Now let's talk about somethin' I don't really do